ZWeKing/FloodlightController/readme.txt

 Git is a distributed version control sysytem;
 Git is free software distributed under GPL;
 Git is a new tool for ZWeKing;
 Creating a new branch is quick;
+Creating a new branch is quick & simple;